Trying to find out the top 10 software development trends in 2024?

 Mixed Reality (MR), i.e., a combination of Augmented Reality (AR) and Virtual Reality (VR) has significant potential in enterprise applications.
 AR integrates digital content with the physical environment of users, whereas VR creates an immersive experience for users.

 Organizations in many sectors like defense, tourism, architecture, construction, gaming, healthcare, etc. are realizing key business value with the help of this technology.
 The global market for MR is growing rapidly.
-An IndustryARC market research report projects that this market will grow from $1.054 billion in 2017 to $9.982 billion in 2024, and it will see a CAGR of 73.2% during the 2018-2023 period.
+An IndustryARC market research report projects that this market will grow from $1.054 billion in 2017 to $9.982 billion by this year, meaning a CAGR of 73.2%.

 You could consider several MR use cases for implementation depending on the nature of your business, e.g.: